spencer-lott/Doctor-App-ReactNative/README.md

 # Huntington Tri-State Hospitals

 Huntington Tri-State Hospitals is an app designed for people who live in the Huntington, WV Tri-State area.
 It's made so that residents of the area can make an doctors appointment easily on their handheld device.
-I made this app in my free time to learn the basics of React Native.
+The purpose of the app was to learn more about React Native and perfom CRUD.
+It turned out to be a success and I learned a lot!

 ## Testing Instructions
 After cloning this repository to your own machine,